dumlutimuralp/antrea-packet-walks/part_b/README.md

 This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

-**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed per basic routing principle.
+**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous phase - Section 4)

 ## 5.1 Classifier Table #0